 If that child happens to be my toddler at snack time, I’ll give him a bowl of cheerios and blueberries.

-If that child happens to be my breastfed infant, I will nurse them regardless of my location.
+If my child happens to be my breastfed infant, I will nurse them regardless of my location.

 There’s no negotiating with newborns.
 You can’t calmly explain to them, “we’re in public right now, I’ll nurse you in 30 minutes when we get home”.